Hyper Interdisciplinary Conference Osaka 2025

 S.T.
 Corporation

 Recent studies have revealed that olfactory sensitivity to smell also varies with time.
 However, the biological clock of the sense of smell itself and the effects of smell on the various clocks in the body are still largely unknown.
-In this session, together with researchers of biological clocks and a venture company with unique sleep measurement technology, we will focus on the biological mechanisms that perceive scents and the psychological and physiological responses they induce, and explore their potential application to our wellness. session release
+In this session, together with researchers of biological clocks and a venture company with unique sleep measurement technology, we will focus on the biological mechanisms that perceive scents and the psychological and physiological responses they induce, and explore their potential application to our wellness.
+Click here to view the session release.

 • Sorin Okudaira (Est. Co., Ltd.)